SchweizerischeBundesbahnen/ch.sbb.polarion.extension.diff-tool/README.md

 ## Compatibility

-This extension is compatible with Polarion 2310 and 2404.
+This extension is compatible with Polarion 2404.
 This extension is compatible with Java 17.
 This extension is compatible with [PDF-Exporter](https://github.com/SchweizerischeBundesbahnen/ch.sbb.polarion.extension.pdf-exporter) v7.
 (If you are using [PDF-Exporter](https://github.com/SchweizerischeBundesbahnen/ch.sbb.polarion.extension.pdf-exporter) v6, please use version 3.x.x of this extension.)